 vaccination

+P

-Protecting against HPV infection to help reduce your risk of cancer immunisation programme
+Protecting against HPV infection to help reduce your risk of cancer

-The universal HPV

-The HPV vaccine has been offered to all girls in school year 8 for over ten years.
-Since September 2019 the vaccine has also been offered to year 8 boys.
+immunisation programme More than 280 million doses of the HPV vaccine have been given worldwide, including 120 million doses in the US and over 10 million in the UK.
+The HPV vaccine has been offered to all girls in school year 8 since September 2008.
+From September 2019 the vaccine has also been offered to year 8 boys.
 This is because the evidence is clear that the HPV vaccine helps protect both boys and girls from HPV-related cancers.
 The HPV vaccine helps protect you from being infected by the human papillomavirus (HPV).

-This virus increases the risk of developing some cancers later in life, such as:

-- · cervical cancer

-- · some mouth and throat cancers

-- some cancers of the anus and genital areas.

-The HPV vaccine does not protect against other sexually transmitted infections.

-HPV and how it spreads

-HPV infection is very common.
-More than 70% of unvaccinated people will get it

-HPV lives on the skin in and around the whole genital area, so using condoms does not provide complete protection from HPV

-There are many different types of HPV

-Most HPV infections do not cause any symptoms and get better on their own

-Some do not clear up and can lead to cancer whilst others cause genital warts
+This virus increases the risk of developing some cancers later in life, such as: - cervical cancer - some mouth and throat cancers - some cancers of the anus and genital areas The HPV vaccine does not protect against other sexually transmitted infections.
+HPV and how it spreads HPV infection is very common.
+More than 70% of unvaccinated people will get it HPV lives on the skin in and around the whole genital area, so using condoms does not provide complete protection from HPV There are many different types of HPV Most HPV infections do not cause any symptoms and get better on their own Some do not clear up and can lead to cancer whilst others cause genital warts